Do you read?

 For the rest of you who answered No, with some guilt, of course, start right now.
-Read on this article and I promise you, you’ll turn you ‘No I don’t read’ into ‘Yes, I love to read.’
+Read this article and I promise you, you’ll turn your ‘No I don’t read’ into ‘Yes, I love to read.’
 And even if you’re not convinced, J.K.
 Rowling’s words might help you give a nudge,

 “I do believe something very magical can happen when you read a good book.”

 Let’s start with answering the question I asked, do you read?

 The average person reads about 4 hours a day.
 How you’d ask?
 E-Mails, Websites, Blogs, Messages, and so on!
 Now, the only thing you need to do is that squeeze a book into your reading time.
 Maybe take away 30 minutes from reading comments on social media and grab a book instead.

 Why, you ask?
 Well, here come the benefits:

 There is a reason why the top leaders of the world read one or two books a week.
 They have gigantic businesses to run and they need a super brain to do that.
 Robin Sharma said it the best, “In a world of quick fixes and short videos, taking a 200-page book and devoting yourself to reading it builds rigor, focus and depth.”
 If this is not the recipe to cook up a smart noodle then what is?

 Books = conversations